SkipGS: Post-Densification Backward Skipping for Efficient 3DGS Training: Introduction

 \section{Introduction}

 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} has become the state-of-the-art (SOTA) baseline for real-time novel-view synthesis by optimizing millions of anisotropic Gaussians with a fully differentiable rasterizer.
-Despite its rendering efficiency, training remains expensive: modern 3DGS pipelines typically require tens of thousands of iterations, and the backward pass dominates runtime once the Gaussian set grows to saturated number of primitives.
+Despite its rendering efficiency, training remains expensive: modern 3DGS pipelines typically require tens of thousands of iterations, and the backward pass dominates runtime once the Gaussian set grows to a saturated number of primitives.
 This training cost is a practical bottleneck for interactive scene capture, large-scale benchmarking, and downstream pipelines that require repeated 3DGS fitting.

 Most existing efforts to accelerate 3DGS training focus on the \emph{primitive dimension}: they reduce the number of Gaussians via pruning/compaction, or constrain Gaussian growth during densification under a resource budget.
 While effective, these approaches primarily optimize \emph{how many} primitives are processed per iteration.

 They leave largely unexplored an orthogonal opportunity arising from a distinctive property of 3DGS training: its two-phase structure induced by densification.

 During the early \emph{densification} phase, the Gaussian set expands rapidly and optimization must frequently revisit many views to establish geometry and appearance.
 In the subsequent \emph{post-densification} phase, the Gaussian set becomes fixed and training turns into a long refinement stage.
 In this regime, we observe substantial update redundancy: per-view losses stabilize at different rates, and many sampled views yield diminishing returns, yet standard 3DGS~\cite{kerbl3Dgaussians} still executes a full backward pass whenever a view is sampled.